 Council had also approved to seek a $7.5 million general obligation bond referendum for renovations to the fire station and former police station.The combined projects would ask voters to decide on a total of $13.5 million in capital improvement projects in the same year.

-In a recent readers' poll, 70-percent of residents reported that they went to the beach during the summer months, although many expressed concerns about the project, including the price and timing.
+, 70-percent of residents reported that they went to the beach during the summer months, although many expressed concerns about the project, including the price and timing.

 At a previous council meeting, resident Resident Theresa Spengler echoed these concerns.

 “I find it incredible to invest that much money into a three month facility,” said Spengler.
 She said with cuts in other departments, she did not see how the own could justify the project.